 After this light deluge of aperitifs, Christmas dinner proper may feature:

 - A great big roast bird: Turkey is probably the most common mainstay, but some celebrate with a more traditional goose or a game bird instead.
 The latter are generally not eaten under any other normal circumstances.
-Goose was the bird of choice in Victorian-era Christmas (described in Charles Dickens' A Christmas Carol), but is now uncommon and much more expensive; although, unlike turkey, you don't need time-consuming preparation and careful timing to make sure that it actually tastes of something and doesn't require drowning in gravy to give it some moisture (unless you've done the aforementioned time-consuming preparation and careful timing).note
+Goose was the bird of choice in Victorian-era Christmas (described in Charles Dickens' A Christmas Carol), but is now uncommon and much more expensive; although, unlike turkey, you don't need time-consuming preparation and careful timing to make sure that it actually tastes of something or require drowning in gravy to give it some moisture (unless you've done the aforementioned time-consuming preparation and careful timing).note

 - Other meats: Depending on the number of people in attendance, a roast joint of meat or some other centrepiece dish may also be presented: beef joints or various pig products (gammon/ham, pork etc.) are common, and arguably an older tradition than the turkey.
 (This is alluded to in Terry Pratchett's Hogfather).
 If you're not of the meat-eating kind then woe betide you, you'll have to make do with a hastily purchased and overdone nut roast.
 A meat pie is another staple, as is the beef Wellington, a slab of roast beef wrapped in pastry, with a mushroom and cream stuffing.
 In coastal communities, a fish is common.
 In Mousehole, Cornwall, the 23rd of December is celebrated as Tom Bawcock's Eve, after a heroic fisherman who put out during a storm and managed to catch enough fish to lift a famine, and the traditional "Stargazy pie" (so called because it features fish heads poking upwards out the crust, a creepy spectacle for some) is sometimes also served on Christmas Day.